20jasper/JJPWRGEM/readme.md

 - only utf8 encoding is supported
 - no limitations on nesting or length
 - extensions such as trailing commas or comments are not allowed

+## FAQ

+### What does JJPWRGEM stand for?

+JJPWRGEM JSON Parser With Really Good Error Messages.
+I was inspired by GNU to make a recursive acronym

+### How do you pronounce JJPWRGEM?

+$/ˈdʒeɪ dʒeɪ ˈpaʊər dʒɛm/$ JAY-jay-POW-er-jem

+### But why is it called that?

+It sounds cool and the name isn't taken on any package managers

+### Why is the logo an axolotl riding a skateboard?

+It's cool

+### Is it blazingly fast™?

+I haven't benchmarked it yet, so maybe?
+I don't know

 ## Notes